PostHog/posthog.com/contents/blog/best-microsoft-clarity-alternatives.md

 > #### Bottom line
 >
 > FullStory is a big step up from Clarity, which is reflected in the cost.
-It's a good choice for large companies, especially those in the e-commerce space, but it might be over kill for smaller companies who just want the basics.
+It's a good choice for large companies, especially those in the e-commerce space, but it might be over kill for smaller ones who want an inexpensive tool that does the basics well.

 <br />